newaetech/ChipSHOUTER/README.md

 ## Buying a ChipSHOUTER®

-ChipSHOUTER is currently in preorder, see the [NewAE Store for Pre-order](http://store.newae.com/chipshouter-kit/).
+ChipSHOUTER is currently available, see it on Mouser or in the [NewAE Store for Pre-order](http://store.newae.com/chipshouter-kit/).

 ## Disclaimers